Introduction

 What Temperature Ranges Are Ideal for Mowing New Sod?

 Mowing new sod under the right temperature conditions is essential for promoting strong root development and overall lawn health.
-Here are some key points to consider:
+Here are key points to consider:

 Here are some practical tips to ensure effective mowing under optimal temperature conditions: